-- 1 pound dried, raw peanuts (not green or roasted)
+- 1 pound dried, raw peanuts (not roasted)

 - 1/4 cup salt or sea salt

 - 6 cups cold water (enough to cover them)

 - Close the pressure release valve, making sure it is on sealing, not venting.
 Select MANUAL or PRESSURE COOK and set the pot at HIGH pressure for 70 minutes.
 (70 minutes is middle of the road softness.
 If you like your boiled peanuts barely soft try 60 minutes.
 You can always put the lid back on and go another 10 minutes.
 If you like your boiled peanuts down right mushy cook them for 80 minutes.)
 This will take about 17 minutes to come up to full pressure.